openPMD/openPMD-standard/STANDARD.md

 choose which kind of floating point precision shall be used.
 The naming *(uint)* and *(int) without a closer specification is used if the user can choose which kind of (un)signed integer type shall be used.
+The naming for the type *(string)* refers to fixed-length, plain ASCII encoded character arrays since they are the only ones that are likely to propagate through all file-format APIs and third-party programs that use them.

 Sometimes brackets `<Name>` are used for keywords while the `<>` only indicate the keyword is mandatory (but the `<>` itself shall not be written).